Skip to main content

 Can I check my own equivalency before travelling?+

-Yes — our Criminal Equivalency Report maps your specific conviction to Canadian law, showing the CCC section, classification, maximum sentence, and IRPA impact.
-Reports start at $49.99 and are completely anonymous.
+Yes, our Criminal Equivalency Breakdown shows how an offence like yours may map to Canadian law, including the likely CCC section, classification, maximum sentence, and potential IRPA impact.
+Breakdowns start at $49.99 and are completely anonymous.

 What if my offence has no Canadian equivalent?+